History of transport: Modern locomotive

 Modern rail transport systems first appeared in England in the 1820s.

 Matthew Murray proved the viability of the steam engine in 1812.
 Salamanca was the first locomotive to incorporate two cylinders.

-George Stephenson who went on to become known as the father of railways is said to have built 16 experimental locomotives for use from the year 1814–1826, the last train which he introduced known as the Killingworth Billy ran until 1881.
+George Stephenson, who went on to become known as the father of railways, is said to have built 16 experimental locomotives for use from the year 1814–1826; the last train he introduced, known as the Killingworth Billy, ran until 1881.
 The first intercity railway between Liverpool and Manchester was built by Stephenson in 1830.
 These systems, which made use of the steam locomotive, were the first practical form of mechanized land transport, and they remained the primary form of mechanized land transport for the next 100 years.
 The first railroad built in Great Britain was the Stockton and Darlington, which opened in 1825.
 It used a steam locomotive built by George Stephenson and was practical only for hauling minerals.
 The Liverpool and Manchester Railway, which opened in 1830, was the first modern railroad.
 It was a public carrier of both passengers and freight.
 By 1870, Britain had about 13,500 miles (21,700 km) of railroad.

 In 1879, electric locomotive development was booming in Germany.
-In the late 19th century, Werner von Siemens demonstrated the first experimental electric passenger train.
-The train transported around 90,000 people and worked on the concept of insulated third rail to supply electricity.
+In the late 19th century, German electrical engineer and inventor Werner von Siemens demonstrated the first experimental electric passenger train.
+The train carried around 90,000 people and used an insulated third rail to supply electricity.
 In 1881, Siemens built the world's first electric tram line in the Berlin suburb of Lichterfelde.
 Following this trend, many such initiatives were set up in Brighton and Vienna in 1883.